mattbrock/k8s-minikube-eks/README.md

-# Kubernetes cluster delivery, first with minikube, then with Amazon EKS
+# Kubernetes cluster setup, first with minikube, then with Amazon EKS

 ## Goal